Finch-API/finch-docs/docs/3-Quickstart.md

 Once you have your API keys, you can start interacting with Finch's API using our sandbox mode — a test environment with life-like data.

-This guide will help you send your first request to Finch's API while the next guides dive deeper into the concepts and help you get started with integrating Finch into your production application.
+This guide will help you send your first request to Finch's API while the next guides dive deeper into the concepts and help you integrate Finch into your production application.

 ---